Skip to content

 Frequently Asked Questions

-HOA disputes in the Fort Myers area are filed in Lee County Circuit Court at 2075 Dr. Martin Luther King Jr. Blvd in Fort Myers.
-For homeowners in Naples or Marco Island, cases are filed in Collier County Circuit Court.
-Before filing, Florida Statute § 720.311 requires mandatory pre-suit mediation through the DBPR.
+HOA disputes in the Fort Myers area are filed in the Lee County Circuit Court, located at 2075 Dr. Martin Luther King Jr. Blvd in Fort Myers.
+Before filing suit, Florida Statute § 720.311 requires mandatory pre-suit mediation through the DBPR.

-Hurricane Ian devastated Southwest Florida in September 2022, and the aftermath created a wave of HOA disputes that continues today.
+Hurricane Ian in September 2022 devastated Southwest Florida, and the aftermath created a wave of HOA disputes.
 Common issues include disputes over reconstruction timelines, insurance proceeds allocation, emergency assessments for rebuilding, failure to maintain adequate pre-storm insurance, and disagreements over whether to repair or rebuild common areas.
-Many associations are still resolving these issues years later, and some homeowners remain displaced while disputes drag on.
+Many associations are still dealing with these issues years later.

 Yes.
-Florida's post-Surfside legislation requires milestone structural inspections for condominiums three stories or taller that are 30 years old (25 years if within three miles of the coast).
-Many Fort Myers and Cape Coral condos meet these thresholds.
-Associations must also complete structural integrity reserve studies and fund reserves accordingly—eliminating the prior ability to waive reserves by vote.
-These requirements are driving significant special assessments across Southwest Florida.
+Florida's post-Surfside building safety legislation requires milestone structural inspections for buildings three stories or taller that are 30 years old (or 25 years old within three miles of the coast).
+Many Fort Myers and Cape Coral condos meet these thresholds, triggering inspection requirements and mandatory structural integrity reserve studies that may lead to significant special assessments.

 Southwest Florida's coastal condo stock is heavily affected by post-Surfside building safety legislation.
 Condominiums three stories or taller must undergo milestone structural inspections at 30 years of age (25 years within three miles of the coast) and complete structural integrity reserve studies.
 Many Fort Myers, Cape Coral, and Fort Myers Beach condos meet these thresholds, triggering significant assessment obligations.
 Associations can no longer waive reserves by vote, which means owners may face large special assessments to fund required reserves.
 Our attorneys help condo owners navigate these requirements and challenge assessments that don't follow proper procedures under Chapter 718.

 Yes.
 Under Florida Statute § 720.308, HOAs must follow specific procedures when levying special assessments—including proper notice, board authorization, and in many cases membership approval as outlined in the governing documents.
 If your Fort Myers HOA imposed a special assessment without following these requirements, you may have grounds to challenge it.
-Common issues include assessments imposed without proper notice, lack of required membership votes, failure to provide financial justification, and assessments that exceed the board's authority.
+Common issues include assessments imposed without proper notice, lack of required membership votes, failure to provide financial justification, and assessments that exceed the board's authority under the governing documents.
 Our attorneys review the assessment process and pursue legal remedies on your behalf.

 Homeowner Empowerment